 About the prize

 The Dinesh Allirajah Prize is an annual award for short fiction.
 It was set up by Comma Press in partnership with the University of Central Lancashire following the death in 2014 of Comma’s much-loved director and founding board member, writer Dinesh Allirajah.
+Now in its fifth year, submissions will be open from July 7, 2021 for the 2022 prize.

 How to submit

-Shortlisted writers said:
+Previous shortlisted writers said:

 “Having closely followed the progress of the prize during its first two years and witnessed the calibre of writing that has emerged, I’m extremely excited to be part of this year’s judging panel.
 It’s an absolute pleasure to be associated with the prize – particularly owing to Dinesh Allirajah’s legacy as both a writer and a champion of short fiction – and I look forward to seeing the writer’s interpretations of ‘artificial intelligence’ and how they each respond to the subject matter.” – Emma Yates-Badley, Judge, 2020